SomezakiNayuki/JobBot/JobBot-UI/README.md

 ## Linting

-Run `yarn format` to auto lint all files.
+Run `yarn lint` to auto lint all files.

 ## Build